michielbdejong/sai-js/README.md

 ## Getting Started

 ### Adding your Solid app to SAI
-Most existing Solid apps asks the user to authenticate with Solid OIDC and then expects to get access to the user's storage.
+Most existing Solid apps ask the user to authenticate with Solid OIDC and then expects to get access to the user's storage.
 To add such an app to SAI you need to do a number of things.

 #### Make sure your app has a client ID Document